Is Your Dog’s Diet Making Them Crazy?

 I will provide you with a few fundamentals about Traditional Chinese Medicine Theory, (TCM), but can’t go into much depth here.
 Well over 4,000 books and textbooks have been written on the topic, such as Traditional Chinese Veterinary Medicine: Fundamental Principles by Dr. Huisheng Xie and Dr. Vanessa Preast.
 TCM is not a new concept or belief; in fact, it dates back to about the second century BC.

 The foundation of Traditional Chinese Medicine is that everything in the universe is connected; the air, plants, people, animals, food, the mind and internal organs etc. are all interrelated and work together to form a perfect harmony or balance.
 When something in our life is out of balance, this is when illness occurs, physically, mentally or even both.
+This concept extends to how we feed our pets; finding the right balance in their diet is crucial.
+For guidance on how much food should I feed my dog, our feeding chart can provide helpful insights.

 Despite the existence of Doctors of Traditional Chinese Medicine and certifications in veterinary medicine, scientific studies are limited.
-TCM can be challenging to study based on all the complexities of the ideas and principles, particularly if you are trying to evaluate food therapy on a large scale.
+TCM can be challenging to study based on all the complexities of the ideas and principles, particularly if you are trying to evaluate food pet therapy on a large scale.
 However, I have spoken to a variety of holistic veterinarians over the years about their experiences using TCM and also have used TCM theory with my own dog training clients with great success.

 Yin and Yang Theory And How It Applies To Dogs

+Does raw meat make a dog aggressive?
+The answer is both.
+Are you familiar with Yin and Yang?
 Being a pet lover, you have probably seen various logos utilizing the Yin and Yang symbol in some way.
 But, do you truly understand what that symbol represents?

 To a Traditional Chinese Medicine practitioner, Yin and Yang theory is fundamental in their treatment protocols.
 All things in the universe are either Yin or Yang, but nothing is all Yin or all Yang.
 They are a little Yin and a little Yang to create a balance.
 They need each other equally to create balance, harmony, and well-being.
 A good way to think of Yin and Yang is to think of things as pairs.
 Some examples can include male and female, day and night, hot and cold.